Mercedes S-Class saloon

 - Only the top model gets the best tech

-While Euro NCAP hasn’t crash-tested the S-Class – it doesn’t sell in big enough numbers to warrant it – you shouldn’t have any worries regarding the safety of the S-Class.
+While Euro NCAP hasn’t crash-tested the S-Class – it doesn’t sell in big enough numbers to warrant it – you shouldn’t have any worries regarding its safety.
 This car is known for pushing the boundaries when it comes to groundbreaking safety technology and the latest version is no exception.

 You also get all the familiar trappings of a luxury saloon – leather, wood, space in abundance and a supremely comfortable ride – even on the high-performance versions.
-For most, however, the S350d diesel will be quick enough.
-And as it returns around 50mpg and is the cheapest version to buy, it's the most sensible option, too.
+For most, however, the S350d diesel will be easily quick enough.
+And as it returns up to 44mpg and is the cheapest version to buy, it’s the most sensible option, too.